Khuzestan province: Economy

 Khuzestan is the major oil-producing region of Iran, and as such is one of the wealthiest provinces in Iran.
 Khuzestan ranks third among Iran's provinces in GDP.

 In 2005, Iran's government announced it was planning the country's second nuclear reactor to be built in Khuzestan province.
 The 360 MW reactor will be a light water PWR Reactor.

 Khuzestan is also home to the Arvand Free Trade Zone.
-It is one of six economic Free Trade Zones in Iran. and the PETZONE (Petrochemical Special Economic Zone in Mahshahr).
+It is one of six economic Free Trade Zones in Iran, including the PETZONE (Petrochemical Special Economic Zone in Mahshahr).

 Shipping

-Karun River is the only navigable river in Iran.
+The Karun River is the only navigable river in Iran.
 The British, up until recent decades, after the discovery by Austen Henry Layard, transported their merchandise via Karun's waterways, passing through Ahvaz all the way up to Langar near Shushtar, and then sent by road to Masjed Soleimanthe site of their first oil wells in the Naftoon oil field.
 Karoun is capable of the sailing of fairly large ships as far up as Shushtar.

 Karkheh, Jarrahi, Arvandrood, Handian, Shavoor, Bahmanshir (Bahman-Ardeshir), Maroon-Alaa', Dez, and many other rivers and water sources in the form of Khurs, lagoons, ponds, and marshes demonstrate the vastness of water resources in this region, and are the main reason for the variety of agricultural products developed in the area.

 Agriculture

 The abundance of water and the fertility of the soil have made this region a rich and well-endowed land.
 The variety of agricultural products such as wheat, barley, oilseeds, rice, eucalyptus, medicinal herbs; the existence of many palm and citrus farms; the proximity of mountains suitable for raising olives, and of course sugar cane—from which Khuzestan takes its name—all show the great potential of this fertile region.
 In 2005, 51,000 hectares of land were planted with sugar canes, producing 350,000 tons of sugar.
 The abundance of water supplies, rivers, and dams, also have an influence on the fishery industries, which are prevalent in the area.

 The Abadan island is an important area for the production of datepalms, but it has suffered from the invasion of the Iraqi army during the Iran–Iraq War.
 The palm groves are irrigated by tidal irrigation.
-At high tide, the waterlevel in the rivers is set up and the river flow enters the irrigation canals that have been dug from the river towards the inland plantations.
+At high tide, the water level in the rivers is set up and the river flow enters the irrigation canals that have been dug from the river towards the inland plantations.
 At low tide, the canals drain the unused part of the water back to the river.